danfuzz/samizdat/doc/library-guide/Generator.md

 "Standard" implementation of `collect`, in terms of `nextValue`.
-This function is provided as a convenient function to bind `collect` to, for types that don't have anything fancier to do.
+This function is provided as a convenient function to bind `collect` to, for classes that don't have anything fancier to do.

 #### `stdFetch(generator) -> . | void`

 "Standard" implementation of `fetch`, in terms of `nextValue`.
-This function is provided as a convenient function to bind `fetch` to, for types that don't have anything fancier to do.
+This function is provided as a convenient function to bind `fetch` to, for classes that don't have anything fancier to do.

 #### `unboundedCollect(generator, optFilterFunction?) ->  n/a  ## Terminates the runtime.`

 Handy implementation of `collect` which simply dies with a message indicating that the given generator is unbounded (that is, has infinite elements).
-This function is provided as a convenient thing to bind `collect` to, for appropriate types.
+This function is provided as a convenient thing to bind `collect` to, for appropriate classes.

 #### `unboundedFetch(generator) ->  n/a  ## Terminates the runtime.`

 Handy implementation of `fetch` which simply dies with a message indicating that the given generator is unbounded (that is, has infinite elements).
-This function is provided as a convenient thing to bind `fetch` to, for appropriate types.
+This function is provided as a convenient thing to bind `fetch` to, for appropriate classes.

 <br><br>